 Dr. Newman married Mary “Ethel” Dils in Lincoln County on the 23rd of February, 1910.
-Mrs. Newman was born on the 10th of September, 1883 in Gainsborough Twp (Lincoln County), Ontario, the daughter of Edward Dils and the former Margaret McMahon.
-She had an older sister named Arvilla and her parents were farmers.
+Mrs. Newman was born on the 10th of September, 1883 in Gainsborough Twp (Lincoln County), Ontario.
+She was the youngest of 2 children born to Edward Dils and the former Margaret McMahon.
+Her parents were farmers and her sister was named Arvilla.

 Dr. and Mrs. Newman had a daughter, Mary Margaret Newman born to them on the 18th of November, 1912.
 At the time of her birth, the Newman family resided at Concession 11, Lot 20 in Dover Twp (Chatham-Kent).
 Their daughter Elinor was born in 1917.